PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 Needless to say, no framework for modeling brain and/or cognitive function is complete without implementing learning mechanisms.
 PsyNeuLink does so in two ways: in a native form, and by integrating tools available from other Python-based environments.
-Currently, has builtin intregration with `PyTorch <https://pytorch.org>`_, however other envirnoments can be accessed using `UserDefinedFunctions <UserDefinedFunction>`.
-Since such environments are becoming increasingly accessible and powerful, the native implementation of learning in PsyNeuLink is designed with a complemenatry set of the goals: modularity and exposition, rather than efficiency of computation.
+Currently, PsyNeuLink has builtin intregration with `PyTorch <https://pytorch.org>`_, however other envirnoments can be accessed using `UserDefinedFunctions <UserDefinedFunction>`.
+Since such environments are becoming increasingly accessible and powerful, the native implementation of learning in PsyNeuLink is designed with a complementary set of goals: modularity and exposition, rather than efficiency of computation.
 That is, it is better suited for "story-boarding" a model that includes learning components, and for illustrating process flow during learning, than it is for large scale simulations involving learning.
 However, the specification of the learning components of a model in PsyNeuLink can easily be translated into a Pytorch description, which can then be integrated into the PsyNeuLink model with all the benefits of Pytorch execution.
 Each of the two ways of specifying learning components is described below.

 LearningMechanisms
 ^^^^^^^^^^^^^^^^^^

-PsyNeuLink has a native class -- `LearningMechanism` -- that can be used to implement various forms of learning, including unsupervised forms (such as `Hebbian`) and supervised forms (such as reinforcment learning and backpropagation).
+PsyNeuLink has a native class -- `LearningMechanism` -- that can be used to implement various forms of learning, including unsupervised forms (such as `Hebbian`) and supervised forms (such as reinforcement learning and backpropagation).
 LearningMechanisms take as their input a target and/or an error signal, provided by a `MappingProjection` from the source of the error signal (either a ComparatorMechanism or another LearningMechanism).
 LearningMechanisms use `LearningSignals` (a type of `OutputPort`) to send a `LearningProjection` to the